 What are the cons?
 In summer, the outdoor area of the pub downstairs can get noisy but staff will close the terrace at 10pm.

-The best areas to stay in Berlin from a local’s point of view
+The best neighbourhood to stay in Berlin from a local’s point of view

 Which areas in Berlin are the best for a very short stay?
 Mitte